ch32-rs/ch5xx-data/README.md

 The structured MCU DB of WCH MCUs, CH5xx RISC-V Series.

-These MCU are different from CH32V Series, majar differences are:
+These MCUs are different from CH32V Series, major differences are:

 - GPIO/RTC/PMU are all in SYS register block
 - Most peripheral registers are 8-bit (R8_ prefix)